Bonus pension sacrifice: paying your bonus into your pension

 What is salary sacrifice?

-Salary sacrifice itself is the government allowed scheme that helps you and your employer save on tax.
-You’re giving up part of your salary in exchange for non-cash benefits like childcare vouchers and bicycles through cycle to work schemes, or even salary sacrifice pensions.
+Salary sacrifice (also called salary exchange) is a government approved arrangement where you and your employer agree to make a change to your employment contract, this may help you and your employer save on tax.
+You’re giving up part of your salary in exchange for non-cash benefits like childcare vouchers and bicycles through cycle to work schemes, or even employer pension contributions.

 What is bonus pension sacrifice?